ST. THOMAS

 The STAA was formed in 1920 to help allotment gardeners in the Exeter area, and their communities.
 Today, we work with the Council and allotment gardeners at 9 sites, all west of the River Exe.
-These allotments are located at Alphington, Exwick, Cowick, Marsh Barton & St Thomas; and, together, they comprise of over 800 plots held by 700+ plot-holders, and cover almost 35 acres.
+These allotments are located at Alphington, Exwick, Cowick, Marsh Barton & St Thomas.
+Together, they comprise of over 800 plots held by 700+ plot-holders, and cover almost 35 acres.

-The association is focussed on the historic parishes of St Thomas and Alphington, Exeter - where we operate trading sheds, community polytunnel gardens, and a small meeting/refreshment cabin.
+The association is focussed on the historic parishes of St Thomas and Alphington in Exeter, where we operate trading sheds, and a community polytunnel.
 A series of events are held throughout the year to help encourage allotment gardening and related interests, and to provide community benefits across the city and its region.

 The association exists to promote allotment-growing for the benefit of plot-holders on our nine sites, and the for the wider benefit of the local community.
 We develop and run projects, events, competitions and shows, and apply for grants to help fund these.
-Our agreement with the Exeter City Council enables us to help manage plot letting and maintenance of allotment grounds.
+Our agreement with the Exeter City Council enables us to help manage plot-letting and limited maintenance of allotment grounds.

 We offer discounted gardening materials, seeds and produce - and offer tips on cultivation and good practice.
-Our Community Polytunnel offers all-year-round growing spaces; ideal for small-scale gardening.
-We provide membership benefits such as newsletters, volunteering opportunities, email updates and we hold an AGM each year for members to elect a managing committee.
+Our community polytunnel (at Guys & Hylton allotments) offers all-year-round growing spaces; ideal for small-scale gardening.
+We provide membership benefits such as volunteering opportunities, workshops and events, and we hold an AGM each year for members to elect a managing committee.

 STAA NEWS